 - Untreated urinary tract infection

-- Stone imaging with ESWL not possible
+- Stone localization with imaging during ESWL not possible.

 Relative contraindications to ESWL:

 - Urinary tract obstruction.
 ESWL on small ureteral stones may be done even with urinary tract obstruction

 Physical Principles of Extracorporeal Shock Wave Lithotripsy (ESWL)

 The principle of ESWL are external generated shock waves, which are directed into the patient's body and focused on the target (kidney or ureter stone).
 Three different generator types for shock wave lithotripsy can be distinguished:

 The shock wave is generated by an electromagnetic coil, which moves a membrane (like a loudspeaker).
 An acoustic lens system reflects and focuses the shock wave.
 Examples: Dornier Doli, Lithostar Siemens.